rembold-cs151-master/Section11/index.md

 ## Question 2
-:::incremental
+:::{.incremental style='font-size:.9em'}
-- The Enigma project guide suggests that getting the rotor transformations to work is easier if you implement a top-level (not in a class) `apply_permutation` function that implements the following pseudocode:
+- The Enigma project guide suggests that getting the rotor transformations to work is easier if you implement a top-level (not in a class) `apply_permutation` function
+- With an understanding of how the previous problem worked, that function look like and achieve the following:
   ```{.mypython style='font-size:.8em'}
   def apply_permutation(index, permutation, offset):
       |||Compute a new index by shifting the og index by the offset, wrapping if needed.|||